NOTE: TO BE CONSIDERED FOR THIS VACANCY, ALL APPLICANTS MUST APPLY AT EXTERNAL LINK PROVIDED

 This is an emergency essential classification.
 Upon declaration of a disaster and/or emergency, all employees in this classification are required to work.

-An employee assigned to this classification is the supervisor on an ALS ambulance who is responsible for rendering initial evaluations of patients and performing basic and/or advanced life support procedures on the sick or injured and performing firefighter duties including combating, extinguishing and preventing fires as required.
+An employee assigned to this classification is the supervisor on an ALS ambulance who is responsible for rendering initial evaluations of patients and performing basic and/or advanced life support procedures on the sick or injured and performing firefighter duties (if certified) including combating, extinguishing and preventing fires as required.

 Work is performed within standard guidelines and under physician’s orders.
 An employee is expected to exercise considerable independent judgment, based on technical training in the emergency medical field.
 Work is reviewed by higher level supervision through quality assurance, reports and observation of results obtained.